developmentseed/tipg/README.md

 Part 1: Core             | ✅ | https://docs.ogc.org/is/17-069r4/17-069r4.html
 Part 2: CRS by Reference | ❌ | https://docs.ogc.org/is/18-058r1/18-058r1.html
 Part 3: Filtering / CQL2 | ✅ | https://docs.ogc.org/DRAFTS/19-079r1.html

+Notes:

+The project authors choose not to implement the Part 2 of the specification to avoid the introduction of CRS based GeoJSON.
+This might change in the future.

+While the authors tried to follow the specification (part 1 and 3) to the letter, some API endpoints might have more capacities (e.g geometry column selection).

 ## Contribution & Development